Yppilf/Neural-Network/README.md

 Fixed MNIST imports
 Converted to object oriented approach
 Added save and load functionality
 CNN code does not work currently, only the neural network does.
 See mnist.py for example codes.
-Use mnist.json for a 91% accuracy on the MNIST database
+Use mnist.json for a model on the MNIST database